T3CCH/CitrixScripts/README.md

 - Evaluates cache disk usage.
 - Compares it against configurable warning and critical thresholds.
 - Sends usage alerts to a configured Slack webhook.
+- If the alerts are
 - Set as a scheduled task
+- Change the test mode variable to true verify if you have the script running correctly.

-> ⚠️ You **must** update the Slack webhook URL and configure threshold variables before use.
+> ⚠️ You **must** update the Slack webhook URL and configure the required service variables before use.

 ## Configuration